<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 PCS to Okinawa JapanTransitioning Experience

-Education specialist Meg Flanagan made the Okinawa move and has so many great tips for delving into, but her main suggestion is that, before leaving, get in touch with current Okinawan families who've arrived within the last year and take in all the advice they’ll give.
+Education specialist Meg Flanagan made the Okinawa move and has so many great tips for delving into it, but her main suggestion is that, before leaving, get in touch with current Okinawan families who've arrived within the last year and take in all the advice they’ll give.

 She emphasizes the importance of relying on their experience because your servicemember may become preoccupied with work-related issues, leaving the move details wayward before they ever get to your ears.